sleepybuns/atm-project/break-it.md

    This is correct behavior.
  * Modifying messages in the router so that they are rejected by the recipient is not a valid attack.
 This is correct behavior.
+ * Attacks that are impossible for the system to defend against by design are not valid attacks.
+A flooding DoS attack is one example of this.
+   Refusing to forward messages through your router is another.

 ## Deliverables